Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### admin_gui_header_txt
 {:.badge .free}

-Kong Manager Header Text Sets text for Kong Manager Header Banner.
+Sets text for Kong Manager Header Banner.

 Header Banner is not shown if this config is empty.

 **Default:** none